An exciting opportunity has arisen to work in a CQC 'Outstanding' Children and Young People's Child and Adolescent Mental Health Service.

-We encourage applicants currently working with Adults who want to develop a career within CAMHS.
+We encourage applicants currently working with Adults who want to develop a career within CAMHS, or working in other health care areas with relevant transferable skills.

 A thorough induction & trainingpackage is being developed to support new staff within team.